-

 Overview:

 H-1B work authorization is available to candidates who are offered a job in a "specialty occupation," which requires at least a bachelor’s degree in a related field as the minimum educational requirement.
 It does not matter simply that the candidate possesses a bachelor's (or higher) degree: the job itself must require a bachelor's degree at a minimum.
-The wage offered must meet or exceed the published wage determined by the Department of Labor (known as the "prevailing wage").
+The wage offered must meet or exceed the higher of either the wage paid to similarly-situated employees or the Department of Labor's prevailing wage.
 Researcher I, II, III, and IV titles at UAB are not eligible for H-1B sponsorship.
+Researcher V/Researcher Senior/Researcher Specialist are eligible.

 Employers can petition for up to six years of H-1B work authorization, in increments of up to three years.
-In other words, an employer can request H-1B status for one, two, or three years at a time depending on how long funding is expected, when the contract will be renewed, etc.
+In other words, an employer can request H-1B status for one, two, or three years at a time depending on how long funding is expected, when the contract will be renewed, how much H-1B time the employee has left, whether they hold a limited or full medical license, etc.

 International employees who are the beneficiaries of an approved I-140 petition to begin the path to permanent residence are eligible for extensions of their underlying H-1B status beyond six years, if necessary, until a green card is issued.
 This is an important factor for international employees who were born in countries for which the Department of State has a very long "green card" backlog, such as India and China.

-There are two distinct regulatory phases in the H-1B petition process: first, obtaining a certified electronic Labor Condition Application (LCA) from the Department of Labor, and second preparing and mailing the petition on paper to USCIS in California.
-To begin the process, the department administrator must log in to the Edge database after receiving a welcome email, complete the HR questionnaire in the database and upload all required documents.
+There are two distinct regulatory phases in the H-1B petition process: first, obtaining a certified electronic Labor Condition Application (LCA) from the Department of Labor, and second preparing and mailing the petition on paper to USCIS.
+To begin the process, the department administrator must log in to the LawLogix database after receiving a welcome email, complete the HR questionnaire in the database and upload all required documents.

 The actual Oracle start date depends on several factors, including a) whether the employee is currently outside the US and will need a visa appointment or b) is currently within the US and changing immigration status or coming to the institution from another employer.
 The earliest an H-1B petition can be filed is six months before the anticipated start date (if a new hire) or the expiration date (if an extension).